olivia4745/-StudentRecordsManagementSystem/README.md

 ### Feedback on UI:
 I've reviewed the changes, and it's looking good so far.
 However, there are a few areas that need completion.
 Specifically, the add form should be implemented to reflect on the second UI.
 Great job on the UI! 👍 I'm excited about the progress and looking forward to seeing the final result.
 Keep up the good work! 😊

+## Second Merge Update:
+I've reviewed and approved the front-end changes made by Adesanya Iyanu.
+The user form has been designed properly, incorporating the necessary changes.
+Special commendation to Obasi Merit, for the initial UI design input that served as the foundation for these design.
+Great collaboration!

+## Next Steps:
+With the front-end in good shape, we are now passing the baton to the backend team for further integration.